 Most People Choose Laziness Over Effort

 Whenever we face resistance we grow, which subsequently shapes our character.
 Moreover, we strengthen our emotional resilience and literally become a better version of ourselves.
 However, the average person simply doesn’t care enough.
-Yes, they desire change and the best things that life has to offer, but unfortunately they simply won’t discipline and commit themselves to make the necessary changes.
-And change of course requires consistent effort, which the average person is simply not willing to give.
+Yes, they desire to change along with the best things that life has to offer, but unfortunately, they simply won’t discipline and commit themselves to make the necessary changes.
+And change, of course, requires consistent effort, which the average person is simply not willing to give.

 - Do the Opposite: Commit yourself toward taking consistent daily actions to change your life.
 Moreover, challenge yourself to go the extra mile to get things done.